soewaiyanag/results-summary-component/style-guide.md

 ### Notes

-Use transparency to get the colour variations necessary to match the design.
+Use transparency to get the color variations necessary to match the design.
 Hint: look into using `hsla()`.

 ## Typography